 The Service Intensity rate reveals how many customers each employee is responsible for assisting.
 Each retail brand will have their own ideal ratio depending on the level of customer service required to make a purchase.
 For example, a shoe store where product must be retrieved from a stock room will require a higher customer-per-staff level than a clothing retailer where all inventory is on the sales floor.
 Complex sales like electronics or luxury retailers with high customer service expectations will also want a high service intensity rate.

 Analyze your store’s top performing hours then locate that hour’s traffic and how many sales staff were present to begin finding your ideal service intensity.

 While some of us love number-crunching, others just want the information they seek at the moment it’s needed.
-Thankfully for the latter group, people counting software like SenSource’s Vea Analytics Platform, comes equipped with a complex calculation to prescribe ideal staff levels.
-As mentioned previously, the software analyzes historical traffic trends to make accurate future traffic predictions.
+Thankfully for the latter group, some platforms (such as SenSource’s Vea) come equipped with a complex calculation to prescribe ideal staff levels.
+It can also analyze historical traffic trends to make accurate future traffic predictions.
 The predicted traffic levels are taken into account in the prescriptive staffing model, along with the average employee hourly wage, average sale dollar, and conversion rate.
 The data is then calculated into a chart to find the ideal staff level where conversions are optimized while remaining profitable.

 Take a Look at How One Retailer Is Using Traffic Data to Make More Informed Business Decisions:

 The Executive Team

 High-level executive team members want data that showcases how stores are meeting the new corporate restructuring strategy.
 Common reports will feature historical and actual foot traffic and conversion metrics for each store in the chain.

 The Marketing Department